smaurice101/readthedocs/docs/source/tml.rst

-The proliferation of Internet of Things (IoT) devices and industrial telemetry has shifted the primary AI challenge from data volume to data velocity.(Kreps, Narkhede, and Rao 2011; Jordan and Mitchell 2015) Current cloud-centric architectures, which rely on the aggregation of massive data lakes, struggle with "geospatial data gravity"—the latency penalty incurred by moving high-velocity data from the edge to the cloud and back.(Bernstein 2025; Bernstein and Newcomer 2009; Gray and Reuter 1993; Lamport 1978; Shi et al. 2016; Satyanarayanan 2017) TML fundamentally addresses this by pushing the computational state to the edge.(Satyanarayanan 2017) By processing data at its origin, we eliminate the round-trip latency that prevents modern AI from participating in mission-critical, sub-millisecond control loops.
+The proliferation of Internet of Things (IoT) devices and industrial telemetry has shifted the primary AI challenge from data volume to data velocity (Kreps, Narkhede, and Rao 2011; Jordan and Mitchell 2015).
+ Current cloud-centric architectures, which rely on the aggregation of massive data lakes, struggle with "geospatial data gravity"—the latency penalty incurred by moving high-velocity data from the edge to the cloud and back (Bernstein 2025; Bernstein and Newcomer 2009; Gray and Reuter 1993; Lamport 1978; Shi et al. 2016; Satyanarayanan 2017).
+TML fundamentally addresses this by pushing the computational state to the edge (Satyanarayanan 2017).
+By processing data at its origin, we eliminate the round-trip latency that prevents modern AI from participating in mission-critical, sub-millisecond control loops.
 This shift enables AI to function as an "embedded intelligence" rather than a remote analytics service.

-Simultaneously, the widespread adoption of AI has introduced significant governance and transparency challenges.(Brewer 2000; Zaharia et al.
+Simultaneously, the widespread adoption of AI has introduced significant governance and transparency challenges (Brewer 2000; Zaharia et al.
-2010; Bengio, Courville, and Vincent 2013; Anderson et al. 2017) In industrial and safety-critical sectors, the "Black Box" nature of contemporary neural networks is a liability(Bottou 2010; V. N. Vapnik 1998); when an AI makes a decision, operators often lack the insight into why that decision was made.
+2010; Bengio, Courville, and Vincent 2013; Anderson et al. 2017).
+In industrial and safety-critical sectors, the "Black Box" nature of contemporary neural networks is a liability (Bottou 2010; V. N. Vapnik 1998); when an AI makes a decision, operators often lack the insight into why that decision was made.
 TML resolves this by enforcing transactional durability.
 By capturing the complete lineage of an